 VI.E.2.
+Teamwork

-Teamwork Fellows must care for patients in an environment that maximizes communication and promotes safe, interprofessional, team-based care in the subspecialty and larger health system. ^(Core) VI.E.2.a) Medical laboratory professionals, members of clinical service teams, and other medical professionals should be included as part of an interprofessional team. ^(Detail) VI.E.2.b) Fellows must demonstrate the ability to work and communicate with health care professionals to provide effective, patient-focused care.
-(Outcome) interprofession nd Intent: Effective programs will have a structure that promotes safe, al, team-based care.
-Optimal patient safety occurs in the setting of a terprofessional learning and working environment.
+Fellows must care for patients in an environment that maximizes communication and promotes safe, interprofessional, team-based care in the subspecialty and larger health system.
+(Core)

+- VI.E.2.a) Medical laboratory professionals, members of clinical service teams, and other medical professionals should be included as part of an interprofessional team.
+(Detail) - VI.E.2.b) Fellows must demonstrate the ability to work and communicate with health care professionals to provide effective, patient-focused care.
+(Outcome)

+Background and Intent: Effective programs will have a structure that promotes safe, interprofessional, team-based care.
+Optimal patient safety occurs in the setting of a coordinated interprofessional learning and working environment.

 VI.E.3.
-Transitions of Care VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure. ^(Core) VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-off processes to facilitate both continuity of care and patient safety. ^(Core) VI.E.3.c) Programs must ensure that fellows are competent in communicating with team members in the hand-off process.
+Transitions of Care VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.
+(Core) VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-off processes to facilitate both continuity of care and patient safety.
+(Core) VI.E.3.c) Programs must ensure that fellows are competent in communicating with team members in the hand-off process.
 VI.F.
-CI inical Experience and Education n a warma in martine wakin with their One nearing Institutions, much design
+Clinical Experience and Education educational and clinical experience opportunities, as well as reasonable opportunities for rest and personal activities.

-Programs, in partnership with their Sponsoring Institutions, must design an effective program structure that is configured to provide fellows with educational and clinical experience opportunities, as well as reasonable opportunities for rest and personal activities.
+Programs, in partnership with their Sponsoring Institutions, must design an effective program structure that is configured to provide fellows with